marco1337/yolov3Helmet/README.md

-# Helmet detection usign YOLOv3
+# Helmet detection usign YOLOv3 using Google Colab

 This repository is a test project to use the algorith YOLOv3 and train a custom object detector for Helmet.